getminera/minera/README.md

 **Image file (img)**

-This is the Minera image file for Raspberry PI (v0.2.1), you have only to download it and put in your SD Card.
+This is the Minera image file for Raspberry PI, you have only to download it and put in your SD Card.

 You need at least a 4GB SD Card:

-**[Download minera-latest.img.zip](http://j.mp/minera-latest-img-zip)** (md5 d228dedae68896d4a874ca262e72fc01)
+**[Download minera-latest.img.zip](http://j.mp/minera-latest-img-zip)** (md5 93252505d41cf7fedf7d0e0fe918b0d0)

 Default passwords are "*minera*" you should change them as well as the miner settings.